FREE TRIAL UPGRADE!

 Taking pictures and sketching the scene

-Take photos of anything that will help reconstruct the entire accident scene.
+Take photos of anything that will help reconstruct the entire incident scene.
 This will usually require a series of photos that first focus on the general area, then progress to specific detailed items.
 When taking a series of photos, consider the following guidelines:

 • Begin with long-range pictures that show as much of the scene as possible.
 Be sure to take several different angles of the scene.